 III.
 Conservation Issues

 Textbook: Janzen, D.H.
 Costa Rica Natural History.
 University of Chicago Press, 1983.
 Contact hours: 60.
 Recommended credit: 4 semester/6 quarter hours.
-Instructors: Dr. Karen Masters and Tania Chavarria
+Instructors: Alan R. Masters and Dr. Adam Stein

 BIOL 3003 MVSU/ECOL 3004 MVSU

 Independent Research in Biology and Ecology